pid-1/imperator/README.md

 background has its own (darker) value, so `.color0` is visible.
 This may not be the case for you.

 Colors are defined in `config.ini` using ANSI escapes.
+See docs/example_config.ini for an example.